 Note: RealTracks can be assigned either from the style or from the song.
 This dialog allows you to assign the ones in the song.

-This dialog is launched by:
+This dialog is launched by several ways.

-- clicking on the RealTracks toolbar button and selecting RealTracks Picker Dialog.
+- 1. Press the control+K keys. - 2.
+Click on the [RealTracks] toolbar button and select RealTracks Picker Dialog.